Łazy: History

-Until 1927, Łazy belonged to the gmina of Rokitno Szlacheckie, Bedzin County.
+Until 1927, Łazy belonged to the gmina of Rokitno Szlacheckie, Będzin County.
 In the Second Polish Republic, it was originally part of Kielce Voivodeship, and on January 1, 1927, the gmina of Rokitno Szlacheckie was transferred to Zawiercie County.

-The village of Lazy was captured by the Wehrmacht in early September 1939, and remained in German hands until January 20, 1945.
+Łazy was captured by the Wehrmacht at the early stages of World War II in early September 1939, and remained under German occupation until January 20, 1945.
+German occupiers changed the name to Lazy then to Lasern without a legislative decree.
+From 1941 to 1944, the occupiers operated a forced labour camp for Jewish men in Łazy.

 After the war, the government of People's Republic of Poland transferred Łazy to Katowice Voivodeship, creating the gmina of Łazy in late 1945.
 In Communist Poland, Łazy was a local center of industry, with Cement Works Wysoka, Pottery Plant, and large cargo depot of Polish State Railways.
 In the late 1940s, houses of culture, cinemas and libraries were opened in the gmina of Łazy.
+Until 1947 the town was the seat of the Rokitno Szlacheckie municipality.
 The village went through the period of quick development in the 1960s, when waterworks and electrification program were completed.
 Finally, on January 1, 1967, Łazy received town charter.
+In the years 1975–1998 the town administratively belonged to the Katowice Voivodeship.

 War cemetery

 The War Cemetery was founded during 1914–1918.
-There are graves of Austrian and German soldiers who fought in World War I. The cemetery is situated in the western part of the city, on the Podlesie estate on the Konstytucja road.
+In it are graves of Austrian and German soldiers who fought in World War I. The cemetery is situated in the western part of the city, on the Podlesie estate on the Konstytucja road.
 In the neighbourhood of the cemetery there is a parish dedicated to Maximilian Kolbe.